fxamacker/ccf_draft/ccf_specs.md

 ## Introduction

-CCF is a data format that allows compact, efficient, and deterministic encoding of Cadence external values.
+CCF is a binary data format that allows compact, efficient, and deterministic encoding of Cadence external values.

 Cadence external values (e.g., events, transaction arguments, etc.) have been encoded using JSON-CDC, which is inefficient, verbose, and doesn't define deterministic encoding.